hronellenfitsch/astrotools/README.md

 ## Mathematical model

-The mathematical model used for fitting is described in the file MathematicalModel.ipynb
+The model used for fitting is described in the file [MathematicalModel.ipynb](https://nbviewer.jupyter.org/github/hronellenfitsch/astrotools/blob/master/MathematicalModel.ipynb).